j-emmen/propositions-as-types/README.md

 ## Propositions as Types

-Actually the project currently contains more about lambda calculus and simple type theory than about logic.
+Currently, the working part of the project is that on lambda calculus and simple type theory.
+The logic part needs to be updated (it used to work).

-**Currently the files IPL-implic-frag.agda and props-as-types.agda do not compile**.

-Currently only the implicational fragment is considered.

 Lambda-calculus.agda defines lambda terms (currently `var`, `lam`, and `app`) and substitution, the reducibility relations, normal and stringly normalising terms, and it contains:
 1. inverses to one step reduction rules,